Senipah/VBA-Better-Array/docs/api/methods/Fill.md

 : BetterArray `Object`

 Description
 : The current instance of the BetterArray object array filled with the passed value between the specified indices.
-If ommited the array will be filled to the last index.
+If omitted the array will be filled to the last index.

 ## Example